stonepros/stone/doc/man/8/monmaptool.rst

 random UUID will be created.
 It should be followed by one or more monitor addresses.

-The default Ceph monitor port for messenger protocol v1 is 6789, and 3300 for protocol v2.
+The default Stone monitor port for messenger protocol v1 is 6789, and 3300 for protocol v2.

 Multiple actions can be performed per invocation.